maede97/OpenCV-Webcam/README.md

 Then create a new video-device:\
 `sudo modprobe v4l2loopback video_nr=23`

-Check wheter this video device now exists:\
+Check whether this video device now exists:\
 `ls /dev | grep video23`\
 If this returns nothing, try to remove the module:\
 `sudo modprobe -r v4l2loopback`\